 A 2021 Jayco White Hawk 28RL starts at just over $30,000.
 A 2021 29BH (bunkhouse model) start at around $35,000.

-Overall rating is a 3.8 out of 5.
+The overall rating is 3.8 out of 5.
 Most owners think favorably of this camper, but you’ll also find complaints about quality.
-Quality in construction is unfortunately an issue prevalent in the RV industry.
+Quality in construction is, unfortunately, an issue prevalent in the RV industry.

-Unlike many RV manufacture who offer a 1-year warranty Jayco offers a 2-year warranty on their campers.
+Unlike many RV manufactures who offer a 1-year warranty, Jayco provides a 2-year warranty on their campers.
 The structural warranty runs for 3-years.
 You also have 15 additional warranties from their supplier-partners.

-The Jayco Warranty is not transferable so keep that in mind when either buying or selling a White Hawk
+The Jayco Warranty is not transferable so keep that in mind when buying or selling a White Hawk.